 Allows quick access to various meter views, Take List, Sound Reports, and Settings.
 Tablet views allow for quick access to all available meter screens.
-Phone view displays 8 (or 12 with the +4 plugin) Channel Metering.
+Phone view allows selection of 8- or 16-Channel Metering.
 Swipe up on the meters to view the next bank of meters.